2 men and 3 women smiling

 What Is Language Testing?

 Language testing is a broad category of testing that assesses aspects of a person's ability to understand or communicate in a particular language.
-Language testing is used for a variety of purposes.
+It serves various purposes depending on the context.
 In academic settings, language testing can assess a student's current abilities or progress for the purposes of academic placement.
-In professional settings, language testing can determine whether a candidate has the language skills needed for a job.
+In professional settings, language testing can determine whether a job candidate has the necessary language skills for the position.
 Whatever the context, language assessments can effectively measure a person's language abilities.

 There are 5 main kinds of language assessments - aptitude, diagnostic, placement, achievement and proficiency tests